Table of Contents

 - Based on Chromium (same engine as Chrome) so websites work the same

-- Feels just like Chrome but without the spying
+- Feels just like Chrome but without the spying, making it a solid secure browser choice.

-Best for: Chrome users who want better privacy without a learning curve.
-If you’re used to Chrome, Brave will feel very familiar.
+Best for: Chrome users who want better browser privacy without a learning curve.
+If you’re used to Chrome, Brave will feel very familiar as one of the leading Chrome alternatives.

 Quick tip: Brave works with most Chrome extensions, so you can bring your favorites along.